curvednebula/curvednebula.com/src/cropimage/README.md

 ### Does cropping reduce image quality?

-Cropping removes pixels outside the selected area but does not resize the pixels that remain.
-PNG export is lossless.
-JPEG and WebP use the quality level you select.
+Cropping removes pixels outside the selected area.
+Resizing is optional; reducing the output dimensions usually preserves more visible detail than enlarging them.
+PNG export is lossless, while JPEG and WebP use the quality level you select.

 ### Can I crop an image to exact pixel dimensions?

 Yes.
 Enter the X and Y position plus the width and height in the crop area controls.
-The output size is shown before you save.
+To make the saved image a different exact size, enable **Resize output** and enter the output width and height.
+The final size is shown before you save.

+### Can I resize an image without cropping it?

+Yes.
+Leave the crop area expanded to the full image, enable **Resize output**, and enter the new width or height.
+Keep the aspect ratio locked to resize without distortion.

 ### Can I crop transparent images?